johnsimmons2/learning-java/1-basics/README.md

 - boolean
 - long

 They are called primitive because they hold the most basic and primitive of values and building blocks.
+Think of these as the individual lego bricks on a set, they have no subcomponents you can access, but they are used to create more complex things down the road.
 In the next subsection I am going to teach you the access operator, so come back here when you've read it if this next part doesn't make sense.

+### Operators
+Operators are the tools used to modify variables or perform actions.
+In math, when adding, dividing, multiplying, or subtracting you are just using operators.

+Valid operators are things such as
+- Add: +
+- Subtract: -
+- Multiply: *
+- Divide: /
+- Left shift: <<
+- Right shift: >>
+- Unsigned right shift: >>>
+- Bitwise AND: &
+- Bitwise XOR: ^
+- Bitwise OR: |
+- Access: .

+The first 4 are straight forward, just mathematical.

+The next 6 are bitwise operators.
+Since numbers are just bits, we can manipulate the bits directly to do whatever we want.
+The left shift, shifts the bits over the number of times specified, same as the right shift.
+The unsigned shift however, ignores the sign of the number...
+Lets use an example.
+(_Google 2s complement if this does not make enough sense_) Lets say this following number is X, if you calculate this out you will see it is equal to -50.
+1111 1111 1100 1110

+If we shift the bits over to the right by 1, the result is the following:
+X >> 1 = 1111 1111 1110 0111 = -25 (Notice how shifting one bit doubled the value)

+Notice that the last bit was a 0, but now its a 1, and on the far right, there is still a 1.
+This is the _signed_ right shift operator.
+The front bit is always the sign of the number.
+1 = negative, 0 = positive.
+2s complement, again.

+However if we use the *un*signed right shift operator we get this:
+X >> 1 = 0111 1111 1110 0111 = 32,743

+The far left bit became a 0 instead of another 1.
+The unsigned shift operator fills using the left-most bit, the unsigned always uses 0.

+The OR, XOR, and AND operators are very simple.
+Lets just use a 4 bit number for these.
+These compare each bit in a row with the input bit and performs an operation on it, and produces a number with the same amount of bits using this operator.
+- OR: returns 1 if either bit is a 1.
+- XOR: returns a 1 only if one of the bits is a 1, but not both.
+- AND: returns a 1 only if both bits are 1.

+examples:
+0101 | 1101 = 1101
+0101 ^ 1101 = 1000
+0101 & 1101 = 0101

+The access operator is probably going to be the far most used operator.
+It lets you access whatever is inside of that given object.
+Say you have a folder of pictures, one is a cat, one is a dog, one is some delicious ramen you made at home, and they are named "dog", "cat", "deliciousRamen" respectively.
+If you wanted to access these pictures from the folder the Java way would be to do something like `folder.deliciousRamen`.

 Try using the access operator (just a period `.`) on any initialized primitive type.
 When you are using an IDE it will automatically detect any data members and function members of that object when you use the access operator and list all the available options of what you can do or manipulate.
 You'll notice on the primitive types, nothing comes up!
 This is because primitive types hold only that basic data.
 They have no functionality, no secondary abilities, no other value.
 An integer is just an integer, nothing more.
+An object is to the folder example above as a primitive is to a notecard with something sharpie'd on it.

 Think of primitives as being as close to Algebra as programming gets.
 When you say x = 5 in algebra, you know that x is a number and doesn't do anything on its own.
 Now in Geometry when I say ABC is a triangle, I know a few things; I know triangles have height, edge lengths, area, surface area, and etc. A triangle would be an object, and in this case, x would be a primitive.

 If primitives do not make sense yet, thats ok.
 Try playing around with them.
 As you learn to understand objects you will understand primitives.

 ### Objects
 Objects are the bread and butter of Java and OOP (Object Oriented Programming).
 OOP is the number one paradigm of programming to date.
 OOP is not the only style, but its the most popular and the one that will help the most